Evavic44/learn-css/CSS Grid/Introduction to CSS Grid/README.md

 - `justify-self`

 **Alignment on the X axis**
-We can align items on the X axis which is also known as the inline axis(horizontal axis) using the `justify-items` and `justify-self` properties. which are positioned using the follwoing values:
+We can align items on the X axis which is also known as the inline axis(horizontal axis) using the `justify-items` and `justify-self` properties. which are positoioned using the follwoing values:

 - auto
 - normal